-1. Coriander, Basil and Mint
+1. Coriander, Basil, and Mint

-Coriander, basil and mint are very easy to grow at home from scraps.
+Coriander, basil, and mint are very easy to grow at home from scraps.
 The entire procedure is very simple and easy to follow.

 Place the root ends of the plant of your choice in water.
 Make sure the plant is not entirely submerged.

-Once the plant starts to grow, transfer the plant into soil and water the plant whenever when the top layer of the soil gets dry.
+Once the plant starts to grow, transfer the plant into the soil and water the plant whenever when the top layer of the soil gets dry.

 You can harvest the green leaves when they grow completely.
-Make sure you cut off the necessary parts and do not accidentally uproot the entire plant.
+Make sure you only cut off the necessary parts and do not accidentally uproot the entire plant.